dulvui/simondalvai.org/src/content/blog/godot-ios-upload.md

     run: exit 1
 ```

 Then a cache is created using the `actions/cache@v3` action.
-This cache saves the Godot Engine, configurations and export templates in a persistent memory.
-This saves time and Github's bandwidth.
+This cache saves the Godot Engine executable, configurations and export templates in a persistent memory, in order to save time and Github's bandwidth.
 A new cache is created if the `godot-version` of the inputs changes.
 ```yml
 - name: Cache Godot files
     id: cache-godot